MissStrong/ICS4U/Unit 2/Note 2 - String Manipulation and Regular Expressions.md

 ## Note – String Manipulation and Regular Expressions

 ### Strings and Loops

-Suppose you want to check whether a string contains a particular character.
+Suppose we want to check whether a string contains a particular character.

-You can iterate through it character by character using something like this:
+We can iterate through it character by character using something like this:

 ```java
 String word;